RequestMetrics/shifty.site/README.md

 ## Usage

-The game was built using Preact and hosted on Github pages.
-The build engine runs on NodeJS with Webpack.
+The game was built using Typescript, Preact and hosted on Github pages.
+The build engine runs on NodeJS with Vite.
 To run locally, you'll need NodeJS ~20.17.0 and install dependencies:

 ```
 npm install